There are several types of uveitis:

-Anterior uveitis – the most common form of uveitis, occurs in young to middle-aged people and accounts for 75% of cases.
-Occurs when the iris and the ciliary body become inflamed.
-Has been linked to individuals suffering from rheumatologic, skin, gastrointestinal, lung and infectious diseases.
+- Anterior – the most common form, occurs in very young to middle-aged people.
+It occurs when the iris and the ciliary body become inflamed, and has been linked to sufferers of rheumatologic, skin, gastrointestinal, lung and infectious diseases.

-Intermediate uveitis – most commonly occurring in children, teenagers and young adults, occurs when the area behind the ciliary body and the retina becomes inflamed.
-Has been linked to individuals suffering from sarcoidosis and multiple sclerosis.
+- Intermediate – occurs mostly in children, teenagers and young adults.
+It occurs when the area behind the ciliary body and the vitreous becomes inflamed and has been linked to sufferers of inflammatory bowel disease, sarcoidosis and multiple sclerosis.

-Posterior uveitis – the least common type.
-Occurs when the choroid and the retina at the back of the eye becomes inflamed.
-Often called choroditis or chorioretinitis.
+- Posterior – the least common type, occurs when the choroid and the retina at the back of the eye become inflamed.

-Panuveitis uveitis – a term used when all three major parts of the eye are affected by inflammation.
+- Panuveitis – when all three major parts of the eye are affected by inflammation.

-symptoms may develop gradually over hours or days, lasting a few weeks (acute) or for more than three months (chronic).
-The severest forms of uveitis reoccur many times.
+Uveitis symptoms may develop gradually over hours or days.
+Acute cases last for a few weeks, while chronic cases may last for more than three months.
+The severest forms of uveitis reoccur.

 Common symptoms include:

-The type of treatment chosen will depend on the type of inflammation present.
+The type of treatment will depend on the type of inflammation present.